fchc7/cursor-rules/README.md

 ## Introduction

-Cursor PullRule is a command-line tool for pulling Cursor rule files to your local `.cursor/rules` directory.
+Cursor Rule is a command-line tool for pulling Cursor rule files to your local `.cursor/rules` directory.
 It helps users manage and update their Cursor rules efficiently, making it easier to customize your Cursor editor experience.

 ## Features